 The change in insured premiums is equal to the increase in the health care component of insured premiums, from Step 2, plus the increase in the administration and profit expense of the insurer.
-The administration and profit portion of the increase in insured premiums is based on Table B-2, above.
+The administration and profit portion of the increase in insured premiums is based on the above table, "Administrative/Profit Expenses as a Percent of Total Insured Premiums."

-The total of the increase in the health care and administrative/profit components of the premium is added to the baseline PMPM premiums to estimate the PMPM premiums after the mandate.
+The total of the increase in the health care and administrative/profit components of premium is added to the baseline PMPM premiums to estimate the PMPM premiums after the mandate.